 Also, twice a week I run introduction threads on my Facebook page – every Monday I do a ‘Tag an Awesome Business Owner’ thread and every Friday I do a business showcase.
 Both are always very popular.
 I’ve also seen people asking their page fans how many pets they have and to share a photo, or what order their children arrived in (using emojis).
 It doesn’t matter what you ask as long as it captures the imagination of YOUR page fans.

-Engagement isn’t difficult – you just need to think about what you’re doing and create engaging posts – those above should help!
+Engagement isn’t difficult – you just need to think about what you’re doing and use my engagement ideas to create posts your readers love – those above should help!